Jjagg/MonoGame/Documentation/packaging_games.md

 You can then zip the content of the publish folder and distribute the archive as-is.

+If you are targeting WindowsDX, note that players will need [the DirectX June 2010 runtime](https://www.microsoft.com/en-us/download/details.aspx?id=8109) to be installed on their machine for audio and gamepads to work properly.

 ### Building and packaging for Linux

 From the .Net Core CLI: